HTTPArchive/almanac.httparchive.org/src/content/en/2022/third-parties.md

 )
 }}

-That might be challenging to achieve given only 25% of total third-party requests provide [Timing-Allow-Origin (TAO) header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Timing-Allow-Origin) that is important for third-party web performance data transparency.
+That might be challenging to achieve given only 25% of total third-party requests provide that [Timing-Allow-Origin (TAO) header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Timing-Allow-Origin) that is important for third-party web performance data transparency.

-Taking into account the [TAO header prevalence has not improved in comparison to the previous years](../2021/third-parties#timing-allow-origin-header-prevalence), we would encourage third-party providers to use it more actively.
+Taking into account the [TAO header prevalence has not improved in comparison to the previous years](../2021/third-parties#timing-allow-origin-header-prevalence), we would encourage third-party providers to use it more actively, to allow firsty parties to get more accurant insights into the performance of these resources.

 ## Conclusion

-Third-parties are often associated with a negative impact on the website performance.
+Third parties are often associated with a negative impact on the website performance.
 Indeed some account for notable rendering and main thread blocking time especially on mobile devices, which are increasingly the more popularly used devices.
 However, the main goal of this chapter is to show that the responsibility for third-party impact on web performance is shared between third-party providers and website owners.
 There are lots of opportunities for website developers to lower the third-party impact on their websites.
 In the future, browsers also might look to automatically apply third-party resource optimizations.

 We have analyzed data related to different web performance recommendations,including compressed and minified resources, legacy APIs, unused JavaScript, etc. Based on the findings, we have conducted the following action points that could be helpful for website and third-party developers to improve the user experience:

-* Load third-party resources suitable for production environments—assets are minified and compressed.
+- Load third-party resources suitable for production environments where the assets are minified and compressed.
-* Leverage different third-party facade techniques, especially for “heavy” content like videos, maps, and live chats, that are render-blocking and have a crucial impact on First Contentful Paint.
+- Leverage different third-party facade techniques, especially for "heavy" content like videos, maps, and live chats, that can block render and have a crucial impact on First Contentful Paint.
-* While evaluating third-party candidates, ensure that they are not serving legacy APIs.
+- While evaluating third-party candidates, ensure that they are not serving legacy APIs except where necessary.
-* Consider how critical third-party content is for the page and load the non-critical resources using the `defer` attribute that is not render-blocking.
+- Consider how critical third-party content is for the page and load the non-critical resources using the `defer` attribute when it is not render-blocking.
-* Explore modern third-party load and execution strategies.
+- Explore modern third-party load and execution strategies.
-* Choose brotli compression over gzip.
+- Choose Brotli compression over gzip.

 There are many more optimization opportunities out there!
 We encourage web developers to take them so that functionality provided by third-parties would serve websites well without harming user experience.